 Talk to your GP and let them know that you’re looking after someone if you haven’t already, and let them know how you are feeling so that they can help support you.

 You can also call us on 0800 181 4118 for advice, information, support or just a friendly voice at the end of the phone.
-Our Talk and Support service is also available for time to talk and be listened to by a trained volunteer.
-Call or email us at email@example.com to be registered for Talk and Support.
+Our Here to Talk service is also available for time to talk and be listened to by a trained volunteer.

 Please remember in an emergency to call 999.